 Q: Doesn't running boost on an engine put more strain on the engine's parts?

 A: Not necessarily.
 RPM is what kills engine parts.
-Typically, an unblown engine has to run up to 6-7,000 rpm to make any real power.
+Typically, a naturally aspirated engine has to run up to 6-7,000 rpm to make any real power.
 But a blower substantially increases power and torque at much lower rpm's.
 Additionally an engine sees maximum load on the components at the moment the piston changes speed from going up in the cylinder to going down.
 There is a commonly held theory, too complicated to go into here, that increasing the combustion pressure, which a supercharger does, actually reduces this maximum load when piston travel changes from up to down.
 Under this theory, at comparable rpm's a blown engine is easier on parts than an unblown engine.
 In actuality, as long as detonation is controlled, you rarely have any engine failures with a blower.

 Q: What kind of warranty does ESS provide?